tbrlpld/laces/README.md

 #### Using the parent context

 You may have noticed in the above examples that the `render_html` and `get_context_data` methods take a `parent_context` argument.
-This is the context of the template that is calling the component.
+This is the context of the template that is rendering the component.
 The `parent_context` is passed into the `render_html` method by the `{% component %}` template tag.

-In the default implementation of the `render_html` method, the `parent_context` is then passed to the `get_context_data` method.
+In the default implementation of the `render_html` method, the `parent_context` is passed to the `get_context_data` method.
 The default implementation of the `get_context_data` method, however, ignores the `parent_context` argument and returns an empty dictionary.
 To make use of it, you will have to override the `get_context_data` method.